Flexible Plumbing Supply Lines

 Tip #1 Tighten the Nut

 Often the solution is as simple as tightening the nut at the point where you see a leak.
 Take care not to over-tighten – you can crack the nut or strip the threads.
 Use only adjustable wrenches, not pipe wrenches.
-If the leak persists, loosen the nuts and re-coat the threads or ferrules with plumber’s tape or pipe joint compound.
+If the leak persists, loosen the nuts and re-coat the threads or ferrules with the plumber’s tape or pipe joint compound.

 Tip #2 Shut Off the Water and Drain the Line

 If you are working with a tubing-and-ferrule connection, remove the nut and pull the line out of the valve.
 Take care not to kink it.
-Wrap the ferrule with plumber’s joint tape or coat it with joint compound.
+Wrap the ferrule with plumber’s joint tape or coat it with a joint compound.
 Hook it back up, tighten, and test.

 If these measures fail to solve your problem quickly, it could be the fault of the old line.
 Buy a new flexible line, apply joint tape or joint compound to the male threads, and screw it on.
 Tighten both ends and test.